QAInsights/Streamlit-JMeter/README.md

 ## Streamlit Hello World

 After installing all the necessary components, you could run a `hello` program by invoking `streamlit hello`.
 This will open a browser (or new tab).
-You can run Streamlit from your Github Gists, e.g. `streamlit run https://raw.githubusercontent.com/streamlit/demo-uber-nyc-pickups/master/app.py`
+You can run Streamlit from your GitHub Gists, e.g. `streamlit run https://raw.githubusercontent.com/streamlit/demo-uber-nyc-pickups/master/app.py`

 ## Streamlit + JMeter

-By leveraging Streamlit with JMeter which brings machine learning capabailities to detect the anamolies and to study the performance of your application.
+By leveraging Streamlit with JMeter which brings machine learning capabilities to detect the anomalies and to study the performance of your application.
 Using this repo, you can run your JMeter scripts and visualize the results instantly.

 Streamlit brings intuitive user interface for your JMeter execution and results analysis.

 ### Prerequisite

 * Set the environment variable `JMETER_HOME` pointing to your `apache-jmeter` folder.
 E.g. `C:\apache-jmeter-5.2`
-* Make sure the changes are propogated in your system.
+* Make sure the changes are propagated in your system.
 You may need to kill the explorer or restart your system.
 * You can check the changes are reflected by issuing the command `%JMETER_HOME` in the command prompt.

 ### Launch